JBGrubbs/academic-kickstart1/content/student projects/joel_engelman.md

 caption = ""

 +++
-I am currently a second year student in the clinical psychology Ph.D. program at BGSU.
+Joel is currently a second year student in the clinical psychology Ph.D. program at BGSU.

+Joel is researching the psychological processes involved in religious disaffiliation and religious switching, particularly for individuals from more insular or conservative religious groups.
+He is interested in how those processes could potentially impact psychological wellbeing.
+Further, he is interested in understanding how developmental, social, and personality factors affect the individual processes of religious disaffiliation and religious switching.
+Finally, he is interested in comparing the exit experiences from specific religious groups and how they impact wellbeing.